NBTC's prepaid fees request unheeded

 For postpaid service, the regulator also demands the operators extend bill payment deadlines to three months to ease hardship among the users without having their internet service cut.
 Bill payments can typically be delayed for only two months.

-Mr Takorn said the three operators on Wednesday insisted they have recently rolled out a series of packages meant to assist people in working from home with additional solutions and lower service fees by 10-30% from the previous ones.
+Mr Takorn said the three operators yesterday insisted they have recently rolled out a series of packages meant to assist people in working from home with additional solutions and lower service fees by 10-30% from the previous ones.

 The companies said they have allowed postpaid customers with good payment records to extend the bill payment to three months during the crisis.